rajdataengineer55-lang/trustlyads/DOCUMENTATION.md

 - **Analytics:** Shows the `views` and `clicks` for each offer.
 - **Status Badge:** A visual indicator shows if an offer is `Visible` or `Hidden`.
 - **Actions Menu:** A dropdown menu provides all management functions: Boost, Hide/Make Visible, Edit, and Delete.

+#### Client Onboarding Lobby (`src/components/onboarding-lobby.tsx` & `src/lib/onboarding.ts`)

+- A dedicated admin tool for tracking business clients and their payment cycles.
+- **Client Data:** Stores client name, business name, phone number, payment amount, and notes in the `onboardedUsers` collection in Firestore.
+This collection is secured so only admins can access it.
+- **Onboarding Form:** Allows the admin to add new clients, specifying a start date and an end date for their service period.
+Includes a helper to auto-fill business details from existing ads.
+- **Tracking Table:** Displays all onboarded clients, showing their onboarding and due dates, payment amount, and current payment status (`Paid` or `Due`).
+- **Lifecycle Management:** Provides actions to:
+  - **Renew:** Resets a client's 30-day service period.
+  - **Update Payment Status:** Toggles a client's status between "Paid" and "Due".
+  - **Delete:** Removes a client record.

 ### 3.5.
 Public User Experience